 Introduction

-When you want to create more complex workflows in Session Manager, you can customize out-of-the-box (OOTB) workflows by using node actions.
+Let’s take a closer look at an example of a hosted workflow, Session Manager Workflow.
+When you want to create more complex workflows in Session Manager, for example, you can customize OOTB workflows by using node actions.

-Complicated integrations with a work management system (WMS) often require capturing statuses and the progression of each work request that originates from the WMS.
+Complicated integrations with a WMS often require capturing statuses and the progression of each work request that originates from the WMS.
 You can create assignment types, with roles assigned to each, that equate to a status in the WMS and that need to progress through certain workflows.

 When you customize workflows, you end up overriding the default workflow, potentially resulting in processing assignments more quickly to handle numerous assignment types and statuses without compromising any running workflows.